food-and-pantry-app/Backend/README.md

 - **React**: To get more familiar with React, check out the [official React tutorial](https://reactjs.org/tutorial/tutorial.html).
 - **Flask**: For Flask, the [Flask Mega-Tutorial by Miguel Grinberg](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world) is an excellent comprehensive resource.
 - **MongoDB**: Enhance your MongoDB skills through courses available at [MongoDB University](https://university.mongodb.com/).

-## Getting Help

-If you encounter any problems or have questions, please file an issue on the GitHub repository, or reach out to the project maintainers directly.